 - BIO 1133-General Biology.
 A laboratory course in general biological principles with emphasis on basic biological chemistry, cell structure, cell physiology, reproduction, genetics, and embryology.
 (3,2,2) - BIO 1143-General Biology.
 A continuation of BIO 1133 which includes a survey of the kinds of plants and animals and their anatomy and physiology.
+(3,2,2) - BIO 1153-Honors General Biology.
+A lecture/laboratory course in basic biological principles including chemical and cellular basis of life, anatomy and physiology, reproduction, genetics, organismal complexity, classification, biosocial problems and ecology.
+(Open through invitation only.)
+(3,2,2) - BIO 1163-Honors General Biology.
+A lecture/laboratory course of the basic principles listed but not covered in BIO 1133.
+(Open through invitation only.)
 (3,2,2) - BIO 1314-Botany.
 This course deals with plant growth and development, plants in relation to their physical and biological environments and plants in relation to their food, water, and minerals.
 It also deals with plant reproduction and taxonomy.
 Prerequisite: BIO 1133 or satisfactory score on a challenge examination.
 (4,3,2) - BIO 2214-Introduction to Marine Science.
 This introductory course to marine biology places emphasis on measurement of physical, chemical, and biological parameters of ecological significance.
 Special sections of the course are directly related to local commercial fisheries and processing.
 The laboratory is concerned with functional morphology as well as taxonomy of local biota.
 In addition, emphasis is placed on the actual techniques employed in the measurement of biological data in the field.
 Prerequisites: BIO 1133 and CHE 1214.
 (4,2,4) - BIO 2414-Zoology.
 A laboratory course dealing with the application of biological principles to the study of animals including a survey of the kinds, their structure and function.
 Emphasis is on the invertebrates.
 Prerequisite: BIO 1133 or satisfactory score on a challenge examination.
 (4,3,2) - BIO 2424-Zoology.
 A laboratory course dealing with the application of biological principles to the study of animals including a survey of the kinds, their structure and function.
 Emphasis is on the vertebrates.
 Prerequisite: BIO 1133.
 (4,3,2) - BIO 2514-Human Anatomy and Physiology.
 A study of the anatomy and physiology of the human body as an integrated whole with more detailed studies of the skeletal, muscular, and nervous systems.
 Prerequisite: BIO 1133 or satisfactory score on a challenge examination.
 (4,3,2) - BIO 2524-Human Anatomy and Physiology II.
 A continuation of BIO 2514 in which the circulatory, respiratory, digestive, urinary, reproductive, and endocrine systems are studied.
-Prerequistes: BIO 2514.
+Prerequisites: BIO 2514.
 (4,3,2) - BIO 2924-Microbiology.
 A comprehensive study of bacteria and other microorganisms including classification, morphology, cultural, characteristics, and products of bacterial growth.
-Emphasis is placed on the study of diseaseproducing organisms and on general bacteriological technique.
+Emphasis is placed on the study of disease-producing organisms and on general bacteriological technique.
 Prerequisite: BIO 1133 or satisfactory score on a challenge examination.
 (4,3,2)